Routes Command

 # Listen with existing route

-ahasend routes listen --route-id route_1234567890abcdef
+ahasend routes listen --route-id abcd1234-5678-90ef-abcd-1234567890ab

-# Listen with temporary route pattern
+# Listen with recipient pattern (backend creates temporary route)

 ahasend routes listen --recipient "*@example.com"